 After detailed research, Steve figured out that he wanted a 50mgpx Camera and 5g enabled phone.
-In addition, he was looking out for the vendors providing mobile cover for free.
+In addition, he was looking out for the vendors providing mobile covers for free.

 Steve filtered three brands offering the above features in his budget.
 Two of them were selling the phone without any offer.
 In contrast, the third vendor offered two free mobile covers with the phone.